Kwok Chan

 Kwok Chan (郭贊 (郭赞), 1904 – 17 June 1967) was a Hong Kong businessman and member of the Executive Council of Hong Kong.

 Early life

-Kwok was the second son of the Hong Kong businessman Kwok Shiu-lau.
-He was born in Hong Kong and was educated at the Diocesan Boys' School.
-He studied business at the University of Hong Kong and joined Banque de l'Indochine 法國東方匯理銀行 (currently Crédit Agricole Corporate and Investment Bank) as comprador, equivalent of Chinese manager, after his graduation.
+Kwok was the second son of the Hong Kong businessman and philanthropist Kwok Siu-lau.
+He was born in Hong Kong and educated at the Diocesan Boys' School.
+He studied business at the University of Hong Kong and joined Banque de l'Indochine 法國東方匯理銀行 (currently Crédit Agricole Corporate and Investment Bank) as comprador after his graduation, taking over the role from his father.

 Home

-Kwok Chan inherited 101 Robinson Road in Mid-Levels in 1936, part of his father's Kwok Compound IL 719 that consisted of 97, 99 & 101 Robinson Road, and raised his family there.
+Kwok Chan inherited 101 Robinson Road in Hong Kong's Mid-Levels in 1936 and raised his family there.
+The property was part of the Kwok family compound (Inland Lot No. 719) that consisted of 97, 99 & 101 Robinson Road.

 Pre-war career

 In 1925 during the large-scale Canton–Hong Kong strike, he joined the Special Police Reserve to help maintain order.
 He joined the established Police Reserve afterward.
 In 1930 and 1933, he became the director of the Tung Wah Hospital and the Po Leung Kuk, then the two largest charities for the Chinese community in Hong Kong.
 He held many positions in various sectors, such as vice-chairman of the Chin Woo Athletic Association, chief secretary of the football club Chinese Athletic Association, chairman of the Chinese Swimming Association, member of the financial committee of the St. John Ambulance Brigade, treasurer of the Hong Kong Society for the Protection of Children, founder of the Boys' and Girls' Clubs Association of Hong Kong, member of the council of the Kowloon Tong School and vice-chairman of the Chinese General Chamber of Commerce.
 He was made Justice of the Peace in 1941.
 During the Japanese occupation of Hong Kong, he was appointed member of the Chinese Cooperative Council, a puppet advisory council set up by the Japanese.